liquidmelon/adapt-component-pageJumper/README.md

 # adapt-component-pageJumper

-a text component with a button to jump to any article, block, or component on any page
+**Page Jumper** is a *presentation component* for the [Adapt framework](https://github.com/adaptlearning/adapt_framework) that displays text along with a button that allows navigation to any article, block, or component on any page within the course.

-this component was derived from adaptlearning's text component which can be found here: https://github.com/adaptlearning/adapt-contrib-text

-the difference is the addition of a button which allows navigation to any other core element within the course

-##Screenshot
+**Page Jumper** is based on [adaptlearning's text component](https://github.com/adaptlearning/adapt-contrib-text) and uses built-in functionality of the [Adapt API](https://github.com/adaptlearning/adapt_framework/wiki/Adapt-API#adaptnavigatetoelement).

+## Screenshot

 ![pagejumperss](https://cloud.githubusercontent.com/assets/24887794/21715124/9b874c54-d3b7-11e6-8a19-96f4176d3dfc.png)

-##Button Positioning
+## Button Positioning

 choose one of these positions for the button using the dropdown in the properties: left (default), center, right

-you can also position the instruction text like this:
+the instruction text can be positioned like this:

 ```<span style="display:block; text-align:left">oink!</span>```